BirdeeHub/tomlua/README.md

 -- local a_toml_table = setmetatable({ "a", "table", "with", "integer", "keys" }, {
 --   toml_type = tomlua.types.TABLE
 -- })
-local str, err = tomlua.encode(some_table)
+-- you may do the same with the ARRAY_INLINE and TABLE_INLINE types to force them to display inline local str, err = tomlua.encode(some_table)

 tomlua.types = {